 1. James Baldwin was a preacher in his teen years.

 Baldwin’s mother, Emma Jones, never told him about his biological father.
-He was raised by his stepfather, a Baptist Minister named David Baldwin, but their relationship was a strained one.
+He was raised by his stepfather, a Baptist minister named David Baldwin, but their relationship was strained.
 One thing the two did have in common, at least for a few years, was a commitment to religion.

 In his essay “Letter From a Region in My Mind,” Baldwin wrote about experiencing a “prolonged religious crisis” and how “I became, during my fourteenth year, for the first time in my life, afraid—afraid of the evil within me and afraid of the evil without.”
 He wrote:

 “My youth quickly made me a much bigger drawing card than my father.
 I pushed this advantage ruthlessly, for it was the most effective means I had found of breaking his hold over me.
 That was the most frightening time of my life, and quite the most dishonest, and the resulting hysteria lent great passion to my sermons—for a while.
 I relished the attention and the relative immunity from punishment that my new status gave me, and I relished, above all, the sudden right to privacy.
 It had to be recognized, after all, that I was still a schoolboy, with my schoolwork to do, and I was also expected to prepare at least one sermon a week.
 During what we may call my heyday, I preached much more often than that.
 This meant that there were hours and even whole days when I could not be interrupted—not even by my father.
 I had immobilized him.
 It took rather more time for me to realize that I had also immobilized myself, and had escaped from nothing whatever.”

 2. American Harlem Renaissance painter Beauford Delaney was Baldwin’s mentor.